Day to day repairs are those carried out on a responsive basis as the need arises and are categorised as:

 Examples of life expectancy of each component:

 - Bathroom 25 years

 - Re-wire 25 years

-Our Contractor, Continental Landscapes are responsible for grass cutting and shrub bed maintenance to tenement properties owned and factored by the Association and also open spaces owned by the Association.
+Our Contractor, Nurture Landscapes are responsible for grass cutting and shrub bed maintenance to tenement properties owned and factored by the Association and also open spaces owned by the Association.
 The grass cutting season starts March/April and runs through to October/November weather dependant.
 In the winter they will carry out leaf collection, treat moss and winter pruning.

 Continental Landscapes also move bulk from the back court areas to the approved uplift site for the weekly GCC bulk collection and will also clean the bin store area fortnightly.
 Note: they will not remove any builders rubble or household fittings such as kitchen units, baths and doors.